-- Where an installation imports measurable heat, the operator shall determine separately the quantity of heat imported from installations covered by the EU ETS, and heat imported from non-EU ETS entities such as district heating networks. - Where an installation consumes measurable heat exported from a nitric acid product benchmark sub-installation84, the operator shall determine that amount of heat consumed separately from other measurable heat. - Where an installation exports measurable heat, the operator shall determine separately the quantity of heat exported to installations covered by the EU ETS, and heat exported to non-EU ETS entities (in the latter case a distinction for CL and non-CL heat use is required).
+- Where an installation imports measurable heat, the operator shall determine separately the quantity of heat imported from installations covered by the EU ETS, and heat imported from non-EU ETS entities such as district heating networks or installations for municipal waste incineration (which are only included in the EU ETS with a monitoring obligation). - Where an installation consumes measurable heat exported from a nitric acid product benchmark sub-installation77, the operator shall determine that amount of heat consumed separately from other measurable heat. - Where an installation exports measurable heat, the operator shall determine separately the quantity of heat exported to installations covered by the EU ETS, and heat exported to non-EU ETS entities (in the latter case a distinction for CL/CBAM, CL/non-CBAM and non-CL heat use is required).
 Furthermore, the operator shall determine separately quantities of heat qualifying as district heating.
 Note the rules applicable for the distinction of those heat exports as discussed in section 6.12, sub-heading 2.